sparvu/kb/README.md

 In general, people collect a lot of data, thousands of parameters without a very good understanding what to do with all this data, how to use it on the longer run, what to analyse and visualise and how to store it.
-The library of monitoring objects is essential and central for any data analytics process, from data recording to analysis and visualisation, offering a complete set of objects ready to be used within any data analytics product.
+The data neurons are essential and central for any data analytics process, from data recording to analysis and visualisation, offering a complete set of objects ready to be used within any data analytics product.
 The library is designed for software engineers, devops, scientists, analysts, meteorologists and companies involved in data analysis, performance analysis, and analytics.